Return to the BUILD

 The tighter you make this screw, the less the joint will be able to move.
 Try to find a balance between easy rotation and the ability of the joint to hold the arm in position:

 Wow, the Right Arm assembly just got even more interesting with another joint attached.
 I am actually surprised by how much articulation is built into the design of this model.
 There are so many joints!
-The Right Shoulder End Piece Insert is plastic in this issue, but the rest of the parts are all metal.

 Issue 33 – Left Shoulder End Piece/Insert/Details, Thoracic Vertebra End Piece